-- A. The BRAT shall only be used by a qualified person as determined in accordance with Section 5 or Section 6 of O. Reg.
+- i.
+The BRAT shall only be used by a qualified person as determined in accordance with Section 5 or Section 6 of O. Reg.
 153/04.
-In respect of the following clauses (b) and (f) below: - i. it is recommended that the qualified person have experience in risk assessment or consults with professionals with expertise in risk assessment.

-- B. The qualified person shall ascertain that the site conditions are appropriate for use of the BRAT to develop site-specific excess soil reuse standards.
+In respect of clauses ii and v below: - 1.it is recommended that the qualified person have experience in risk assessment or consults with professionals with expertise in risk assessment. - ii.
+The qualified person shall ascertain that the site conditions are appropriate for use of the BRAT to develop site-specific excess soil standards.
 To assist the qualified person in recognizing the types of site conditions that may be important in this respect, some key conditions are listed in Appendix 1.
-Some limitations related to the use of BRAT are also listed directly in BRAT.
-These limitations must be reviewed and understood by the qualified person in order to confirm the applicability of using BRAT to develop site-specific excess soil reuse standards. - C. Where a default value or an assumption is modified from those published by the ministry in the development of the excess soil standards, an assessment is carried out which satisfies the minimum requirements and meets the objective set out in Table 4 of Schedule E of O. Reg.
+Some limitations related to the use of the BRAT are also listed directly in the BRAT.
+These limitations must be reviewed and understood by the qualified person in order to confirm the applicability of using the BRAT to develop site-specific excess soil standards. - iii.
+Where a default value or an assumption is modified from those published by the ministry in the development of the excess soil standards, an assessment is carried out which satisfies the minimum requirements and meets the objective set out in Table 4 of Schedule E of O. Reg.
 153/04.
-Additional requirements are also presented directly in the BRAT. - D. The BRAT shall not be used in relation to a project or beneficial use for which Table 1 excess soil standards would be required to apply by this document (i.e. an Environmentally Sensitive Area and soil for growing crops). - E. The qualified person shall not utilize site use characteristics identified in the BRAT to modify site-specific excess soil standards unless: - i. in relation to site use characteristics that are built, they are already built or are specified in approved planning or development permits (e.g. site plan approvals) or other site specific legal instruments; - ii. in relation to the building prohibition site use characteristic, it is reasonably determined based on any site specific legal instruments, land use planning policies and the proposed beneficial purpose of the fill that a building is not foreseeable in that area - F. The qualified person certifies to the property owner that the site-specific excess soil quality standards (including any site use characteristics) are developed using the BRAT and used in accordance with any rules and limitations that are specified by the Ministry, and - G. The output tab of the BRAT, which includes a summary of key site-specific input used in BRAT and corresponding excess soil reuse standards, ceiling values, leachate screening levels (where required) and site use characteristics (if any were selected)shall be printed and documented in the ESMP or other related assessment documents.
-A copy of the document is retained by both the property owner and the qualified person, and must be provided to the Ministry upon request.
-The output tab must also be provided to any parties that may express an interest in the property. - H. When the BRAT is used to develop site-specific excess soil standards, it will also generate site-specific leachate screening levels which must be applied in the same way as for the volume independent excess soil standards.
+Additional requirements are also presented directly in the BRAT.

+- iv.
+The BRAT shall not be used in relation to a project or beneficial use for which Table 1 excess soil standards would be required to apply by this document (e.g, soil placed in an Environmentally Sensitive Area, or soil placed for growing crops). - v.
+The qualified person shall not utilize site use characteristics identified in the BRAT to modify site-specific excess soil standards unless: - 1.in relation to site use characteristics that are built, they are already built or are specified in approved planning or development permits (e.g. site plan approvals) or other site-specific legal instruments; - 2.in relation to the building prohibition site use characteristic, it is reasonably determined based on any site-specific legal instruments, land use planning policies and the proposed beneficial purpose of the fill that a building is not foreseeable in that area. - vi.
+The BRAT can be used to generate site specific excess soil standards with and without application of a maximum threshold based on a multiplier of the applicable generic standards.
+The qualified person shall only use the BRAT to generate standards that exceed the maximum threshold if the BRAT is completed under a risk assessment in accordance with requirements in Section 11. - vii.
+The qualified person certifies to the property owner that the site-specific excess soil standards (including any site use characteristics) are developed using the BRAT and used in accordance with any rules and limitations that are specified by the ministry. - viii.
+The output tab of the BRAT, which includes a summary of key site-specific input used in BRAT and corresponding excess soil standards, ceiling values, leachate screening levels (where required) and site use characteristics (if any were selected) shall be printed and documented as part of the required documentation related to excess soil planning as referred in Part II of this document or other related assessment documents.
+The output tab must also be provided to any parties that may express an interest in the property. - ix.
+When the BRAT is used to develop site-specific excess soil standards, it will also generate site-specific leachate screening levels which must be applied in the same way as for the volume independent excess soil standards.